Powerlearnproject/se-day1-assignment-wambui1828/README.md

   Tight deadlines-Pressure to deliver software products on schedule can result in rushed development and compromised quality.
   Changing requirements-requirements may change in the development cycle leading to scope creep and project delays.
   Technical debt-This may accrue as a result from shortcuts or suboptimal solutions.
 Technical debts can impede future developments efforts and increase maintenance costs.
-  These challenges can be overcomed by effective communication, agile methodologies, prioritization of tasks and regular reassessments of project goals and timeliness.
+  The strategies used to overcome these challenges include effective communication, agile methodologies, prioritization of tasks and regular reassessments of project goals and timeliness.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
   Unit Testing-This involves testing of individual components or modules of software